djosephsen/lazlo/Readme.md

 ### Todo's in order of when I'll probably get to them:

 * De-registering callbacks isn't in yet but should be easy to knock out
+* a *help* module
-* Documentation Documentation Documentation
+* Godoc, Documentation Documentation and Documentation
 * Lua support is new and only includes support for message callbacks (hear respond and reply).
 I'd like you to be able to get timers and links via lua as well.
 * More included plugins
 * Leader-elections for HA bots.